sonicfurqan/CSS-101/Important properties/Readme.md

 # filter

-    this proptie allows adding affect to background propertie example it can apply blur,grayscale affect
+    this property allows adding effect to background properties example it can apply blur,grayscale effect

 ```css
 div{